 Is transportation available?
 No, but we encourage parents to carpool.

-Does HVWP offer extended childcare hours?
+Does HVWP offer aftercare?
 We request that children be dropped off and picked up promptly at the designated times.
-During the week of July 15-19, 2019, HVWP will offer late pick-up at a charge of $25 per child (3 p.m. - 5 p.m.).
+We are not able to offer extended hours or late pickup.

 What if the class I register for is full?
 We limit the number of students in each class.
 If a class you register for is full, we will contact you about the waiting list and other available programs.